-We publish a twice-yearly flagship report on diverse topics to do with Voluntary Sustainability Standards (VSS), our mission and activities, for our stakeholders from the public and private sectors.
+We publish once every two years a report on diverse topics to do with Voluntary Sustainability Standards (VSS), our mission and activities, for our stakeholders from the public and private sectors.

 3rd Flagship Report: “Voluntary Sustainability Standards (VSS), Trade and Sustainable Development”

 The relationship between Voluntary Sustainability Standards (VSS), trade and sustainable development are among the most pronounced concepts sought-after the realm of green global value chains.
 The VSS system has in fact influence the export landscape to either facilitate market access or become an obstacle to trade.
 The 3rd UNFSS Flagship is set to impart an agenda surrounding VSS and its relation to trade issues, in particular the impact of VSS on market access.